 ERROL PARKER | Editor-at-large | Contact

-IT WAS ONE SMALL STEP for Marshall Bradey to agree to dine at his local Chinese, but it was a giant leap to expect him to use a pair of chopsticks.
+IT WAS ONE SMALL STEP for Marshall Bradey to agree to dine at his now local Chinese restaurant, but it was a giant leap to expect him to use a pair of chopsticks.

 The unrefined 29-year-old plumber was lured to his cultural doom by Sally Callaghan, his current casual partner who’s looking to make what they have a little bit more serious by taking him out of his culinary comfort zone.

-Arriving at the locally-famous Ellen’s Oriental Bistro adjoining the Betoota Golf Club, Marshall was under the impression that this Nyngan-style Chinese would have a knife, fork and spoon for the uninitiated diner – but this eatery was a lot more traditional than Bradley thought.
+Arriving at the locally-famous Ellen’s Oriental Bistro in Wickham street, Marshall was under the impression that this Aussie-style Chinese would have a knife, fork and spoon for the uninitiated diner – but this eatery was a lot more traditional than Bradley thought.

 “This is the type of Chinese food stop that has a Lazy Susan on every table.
 For Christ’s sake, they even have Crown Lager on the top shelf of the fridge,” explained Mr Bradey.

 “But for some reason, they didn’t have any Australian cutlery.
 What do they expect?
-That everybody in this windswept brothel town on the edge of the Simpson Desert to know how to use chopsticks?
+That everybody in this windswept brothel town know how to use chopsticks?
 Next thing you know, they’ll be asking you to order in Mandarin!”

 “But yeah, nah.
-I gave it a go because Sal was nice enough to drive, because she knows how much I love to crush a few tins over dinner.” he said.
+I gave it a go because Sal was nice enough to drive, because she knows how much I love to crush a gold straps over dinner.” he said.

-So after a few finger-friendly entrees and Crownies, the Betoota South Primary teacher tried to teach Marshall how to use chopsticks – but ultimately failed.
+Eventually, after a few finger-friendly entrees and Crownies, Marshall’s primary teacher missus tried to teach him how to use chopsticks – but ultimately failed.

 “Look, he’s a nice enough bloke.
-There’s not too many half-way decent blokes out in the desert – especially ones that have a good job and rough hands,” explained Ms Callaghan.
+There’s not too many half-way decent blokes in this town – especially ones that have a good job and rough hands,” explained Ms Callaghan.